 Where is Jonatan Johansson now?

-After six seasons spent with Charlton Athletic, Jonatan Johansson retired from playing in 2011 after a spell at former club TPS in the Finnish League.
+After six seasons spent with Charlton Athletic, Jonatan Johansson retired from playing in 2011 after a season at former club TPS in the Finnish League.

 Married to Scottish TV presenter and broadcast journalist reporter Jean Johansson, the couple moved back to Scotland in 2012 where he was appointed reserve team coach at Greenock Morton.